Tonbandgerät

 +--> No more bits to follow.

-requires more than seven bits and therefor is split into two bytes:
+The value 0xFF requires more than seven bits and therefore is split into two bytes:

 +---> First 7 bits +---> Next 7 bits